w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-stop-validating.md

 Purging the validator's session keys removes the key reference to your stash.
 This can be done through the `session.purgeKeys()` extrinsic with the controller account.

-:::caution If you skip this step, you will not be able to reap your stash account
+:::caution

-You will also need to rebond, purge the session keys, unbond, and wait the unbonding period again before being able to transfer your tokens.
+**If you skip this step, you will not be able to reap your stash account**, and you will also need to rebond, purge the session keys, unbond, and wait the unbonding period again before being able to transfer your tokens.

 See [Unbonding and Rebonding](maintain-guides-how-to-unbond.md) for more details.